eebbesen/nephridium/README.md

 If the previous command ran successfully you should now be able to hit the following local endpoint to invoke your function `http://localhost:3000/hello`.

 To see more, test with `curl -vvv -X GET http://127.0.0.1:3000/hello -d '{"cityName":"Saint Paul"}'`.
-Note that CloudFront returns 403 when it receives a GET with a body, so use query parameters instead there: `url -vvv -X GET http://127.0.0.1:3000/hello?cityName=Saint%20Paul`.
+Note that CloudFront returns 403 when it receives a GET with a body, so use query parameters instead there: `curl -vvv -X GET http://127.0.0.1:3000/hello?cityName=Saint%20Paul`.

 **SAM CLI** is used to emulate both Lambda and API Gateway locally and uses our `template.yaml` to understand how to bootstrap this environment (runtime, where the source code is, etc.) - The following excerpt is what the CLI will read in order to initialize an API and its routes: